kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I also send a copy of the first page of my [denuncia from March](march/13-end.md#reporting-the-crimes-to-the-police-in-madrid).
 - The conversation with the hacker continues as I do this.
+- Did they know I was writing scores of letters by hand, I wonder?

 ## Gabriel Silva's first team meeting as manager